 Spread the love

-Well there are plenty of definitions out there e.g. Wikipedia states that “innovation is a new idea, device or process.
+Well, there are plenty of definitions out there, Wikipedia states that “innovation is a new idea, device or process.
 Innovation can be viewed as the application of better solutions that meet new requirements, inarticulate needs, or existing market needs”.

 For me innovation is all about solving a problem by doing the “cool stuff”, looking forward rather than the mundane.
 It’s about playing with the latest technology or challenging the status quo…but having fun with a big smile on your face.
-Innovation can be used to solve a technology issue that was thought too complex, create a new product or to differentiate your services in a crowded marketplace.
-My definition is not from any book or lecture – for me innovation, simply put, is solving a problem with a mix of having fun, positively challenging the status quo, yourself and others.
+Innovation can be used to solve a technology issue that was thought too complex, create a new product or differentiate your services in a crowded marketplace.
+My definition is not from any book or lecture – for me innovation, simply put, is solving a problem with a mix of having fun, and positively challenging the status quo, yourself and others.
+You cannot innovate if it is not embedded in organisational culture and supported at all levels.

 Innovation behaviours

 It’s about thinking outside of the square where you’re not afraid to look at an existing or new problem in a different light.
-Be inquisitive or maybe a bit odd (that’s where the can of V helps), put yourself in a different environment, get out of the office, sit in a field, on the beach or anywhere you can gain some clarity on what you are trying to solve/change so that the usual work environment does not keep interrupting you.
+Be inquisitive or maybe a bit odd (diversity of thought maybe?), put yourself in a different environment, get out of the office, sit in a field, on the beach or anywhere you can gain some clarity on what you are trying to solve/change so that the usual work environment does not keep interrupting you.

 Start by wondering, “If there was nothing holding me back or nothing in my way, how would I solve this issue?”
 That said, can you truly think like that?

 To enable your team to innovate you must have a supportive culture in place, where employees can have the time and mandate to innovate, and where they’re trusted and given freedom to create and implement innovative solutions.
-To encourage innovation organisational leaders need to support innovation by removing inhibitors such as time spent legacy environments.
-Another way to give your teams a chance to have their idea’s heard could be to have individuals/teams pitch ideas monthly to senior leaders for possible implementation.
-If their ideas is selected they will then have a set period of time to turn that idea in to a product or service.
+To encourage innovation organisational leaders need to support innovation by removing inhibitors such as time spent on legacy environments or working on the more mundane tasks.
+Another way to give your teams a chance to have their ideas heard could be to have individuals/teams pitch ideas monthly to senior leaders for possible implementation.
+If their ideas are selected they will then have a set period to turn that idea into a viable product or service.

 Setting Guidelines

-If you have a great team that has your trust, time, feels empowered to try things out and is willing to positively challenge the status quo to solve problems then there is a good chance that innovation will become an accepted part of your organisational culture, with or without boundaries.
+If you have a great team that has your trust, time and feels empowered to try things out, to learn fast and is willing to positively challenge the status quo to solve problems then there is a good chance that innovation will become an accepted part of your organisational culture, with or without boundaries.
+Building a culture of innovation is not just about occasional brainstorming sessions but embedding it into the organizational DNA.
+It requires commitment from all levels, from top leadership to entry-level employees, to continually seek and implement new ideas and improvements.

 Spread the love